hwllffrdd/PMS2_CNV_detection_Last/readme.md

 ## Target Regions

 The pipeline analyzes 38 target regions:
-- 23 regions in PMS2 (exons 8-15 and surrounding introns)
+- 8 regions in PMS2 (exons 8-15)
-- 15 homologous regions in PMS2CL
+- 6 homologous regions in PMS2CL
 - Based on coordinates from Herman et al. 2018 (Table 1)

-## Performance

-- Processes 48-64 samples in approximately 2-4 hours
-- Detects single-copy deletions and duplications
-- ~5% false-positive rate requiring manual review
-- 100% sensitivity for known CNVs in validation sets

 ## References